VIJAYAKUMARAN03/webscraping/README.md

 # webscraping
-WEB-SCRAPING using request, beautifulsoup, pandas in PYTHON
+WEB-SCRAPING using requests, BeautifulSoup, pandas in PYTHON